Botulinum Toxin (Botox™) Treatment for Gummy Smiles

 • Asymmetry of expression

-• Headache or a sensation of ‘tightness’ or ‘heaviness’
+• Headaches, or a sensation of ‘tightness’ or ‘heaviness’

-Adverse events are uncommon, usually occur within a few days of treatment and are expected to be temporary, usually resolving spontaneously within weeks.
+Adverse events are uncommon, and usually occur within a few days of treatment.
+They are expected to be temporary, usually resolving spontaneously within weeks.
 Your practitioner will provide aftercare advice designed to minimise risk and promote speedy recovery from any expected side effects.

-A very fine needle is used and generally this treatment is not painful and can be well tolerated with no anaesthetic.
+A very fine needle is used for this treatment.
+It is generally not painful, and can be well tolerated with no anaesthetic.
 Ice may be helpful in numbing the skin for nervous patients as well as reducing the risk of a bruise.

 Subscribe to our newsletter to receive the latest news & updates